 - Set 4— 12 reps

-This is the same program that Jason and Abiel used to become their strongest yet, building big shoulders, all while becoming healthier.
+I teach the same techniques in these programs that Jason and Abiel used to become their strongest yet, building bigger shoulders, all while losing the gut and becoming healthier.